How to write professional email signatures (with 20+ examples)

 Win new followers by promoting your social media channels.

-Let recipients schedule meetings and demos via a dedicated calendar link.
+Allow recipients to schedule meetings and demos via a dedicated calendar link.

-Comply with international email law by including an appropriate legal disclaimer.
+Follow international email law by including a suitable legal disclaimer.

 Boost credibility by highlighting recent company awards and certificates.

-Gain valuable customer insight with 1-click feedback buttons.
+Gain valuable customer insight with one-click feedback buttons.

 Start creating your own professional email signature template

-So, you now understand what should go into your corporate email signature template.
-Now, it’s time to start building one.
-Follow our step-by-step guides below and you’ll have a professionally branded business email signature design in no time.
+So, you now understand what should go into your corporate email thanks to these professional email signature examples.
+It’s time to start building one.
+Follow our step-by-step guides below, and you’ll have a professionally branded business email signature design in no time.

 For other hints and tips on how to make a professional email signature, read our 17 Email Signature DOs and DON’Ts.